Mary Scott (missionary): Christian missionary

-From the beginning of her time as a missionary, Scott worked to balance her educational and medical goals with her role as a Scottish religious missionary.
-In her medical work in Kalimpong, Scott was known for being tolerant of non-Christians working and receiving education, and saw value in the Buddhist teachings of hard work and responsibility that aligned with her Presbyterian belief's.
-The success of Scott's educational efforts led to her receiving permission to open a Christian church in Gangtok in 1936, a strong testament to White's reputation given the strong opposition to Christian activities by the Chogyal and other political elites in Sikkim.
-Scott's reputation as a friend to the general population of Sikkim rather than solely the small but growing Christian minority is considered a major reason for the unique privileges she was given compared to prior and subsequent missionaries.
-While Scott's successor as Scottish Mission in Gangtok, the Reverend Gavin Fairservice, continued White's missionary efforts, he was not allowed to reside in Sikkim and his evangelizing was strictly monitored by the local government.
-The Presbyterian Missionary Church Scott founded with the Chogyal's special permission is still in existence today, and the Presbyterian Missionary Church remains the largest Christian denomination in Sikkim, with the majority of its adherents being the descendants of those converted by Scott and other missionaries in the late nineteenth and early 20th centuries.
-Given the strong growth of Christianity during Scott's period as missionary, her efforts are considered a primary reason Christians are a significant minority in Sikkim today.
+Scott balanced her educational and medical goals with her role as a Scottish religious missionary.
+In her medical work in Kalimpong, Scott was tolerant of non-Christians working and receiving education, and she saw value in the Buddhist teachings of hard work and responsibility that aligned with her Presbyterian belief's.
+The success of Scott's efforts led to her receiving permission to open a Christian church in Gangtok in 1936, a strong testament to her reputation given the strong opposition to Christian activities by the Chogyal and other political elites in Sikkim.
+Scott's reputation as a friend to the population of Sikkim rather than just the small but growing Christian minority is considered a major reason for the privileges she was given.
+Scott's successor as Scottish Mission in Gangtok, the Reverend Gavin Fairservice, continued her efforts, but he was not allowed to reside in Sikkim and his evangelizing was monitored by the local government.
+The Presbyterian Missionary Church Scott founded is still in existence today, and the Presbyterian Missionary Church remains the largest Christian denomination in Sikkim.
+The majority are descendants of those converted by Scott and others in the late nineteenth and early 20th centuries.
+Her efforts established Christians as a significant minority in Sikkim today.